Datadog (NASDAQ:DDOG) Issues FY22 Earnings Guidance

-Datadog (NASDAQ:DDOG – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
+Datadog (NASDAQ:DDOG – Get Rating) updated its FY22 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.74 to $0.81 for the period, compared to the consensus earnings per share estimate of $0.76.
 The company issued revenue guidance of $1.61 billion to $1.63 billion, compared to the consensus revenue estimate of $1.62 billion.
 Datadog also updated its FY 2022 guidance to $0.74-$0.81 EPS.

-A number of equities analysts have weighed in on the stock.
-Royal Bank of Canada upped their price objective on shares of Datadog from $115.00 to $125.00 in a research report on Friday.
-Needham & Company LLC lowered their target price on Datadog from $145.00 to $135.00 and set a buy rating for the company in a research note on Friday.
-Raymond James reduced their price objective on Datadog from $170.00 to $140.00 and set an outperform rating for the company in a research note on Friday.
-Morgan Stanley reduced their price target on shares of Datadog from $159.00 to $155.00 and set an overweight rating on the stock in a research report on Monday, July 11th.
-Finally, Jefferies Financial Group dropped their price target on shares of Datadog from $170.00 to $125.00 in a research report on Monday, May 23rd.
-Six research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to data from MarketBeat, Datadog presently has an average rating of Moderate Buy and a consensus price target of $154.20.
+A number of brokerages have issued reports on DDOG.
+Barclays reduced their price objective on shares of Datadog from $150.00 to $130.00 and set an overweight rating for the company in a research report on Friday.
+Rosenblatt Securities reduced their price objective on shares of Datadog from $180.00 to $146.00 and set a buy rating for the company in a research report on Friday, July 29th.
+Needham & Company LLC reduced their price objective on shares of Datadog from $145.00 to $135.00 and set a buy rating for the company in a research report on Friday.
+The Goldman Sachs Group reduced their price objective on shares of Datadog from $250.00 to $223.00 and set a buy rating for the company in a research report on Thursday, April 14th.
+Finally, Jefferies Financial Group dropped their target price on shares of Datadog from $170.00 to $125.00 in a research note on Monday, May 23rd.
+Six analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $154.20.

 Datadog Company Profile